Create a Killer Resume and Cover Letter

 4. Compensation Information:

-The inevitable “how much do you make?” will come up during the interview process.
+The inevitable “How much do you make?” will come up during the interview process.
 Including your salary and bonus on your resume can compromise your bargaining power should you get offered the position.
 If, as an example, you are looking for a great opportunity and you would be okay with a similar salary, you could price yourself out of the job if the hiring manager does not think they can improve on your compensation.
-Additionally, you never know who will get their hands on your resume – do you really want everyone knowing how much you make?
+Additionally, you never know who will get their hands on your resume – do you want everyone to know how much you make?

 5. Format: